 We get this.
 We have an open-door policy, after-hour availability and many ways to seek help, understanding, or resolution.
 What we cannot fix are your personal issues, sinister ways, or immaturity.
 Those can be masked but unfortunately, you can’t hide them forever.
 They’ll creep out and eventually with comfort, will be released for your coworkers to see.
 Likely they will be your demise, at work and in life so get working on them.

 Processes drive the world

 Mass of confusion.
 So many businesses dip in and out of this.
-You play a part or are victim to a disaster or circumstance.
+You play a part or are a victim to a disaster or circumstance.
 How you handle any task (everything in life is a task btw) is how you are graded on the result.
 Fender benders.
 Misspelling on a printed piece for a client.
 A 400 error on that website.
 These all result from a process taking place.
 It’s this same process that continuously needs to be refined to make a better product.
 Make it faster, with more profit.

 This could be a route home from work.
 How you clean your home or manage finances.
-The logic considered, people involved and the desired outcome against a timeline.
+The logic considered, people involved, and the desired outcome against a timeline.
 At TM we aim to have processes for everything.
 They continuously evolve as “things” change.
-Some even die.
 There are better mousetraps and we realize this.
 You, the trusted staff member are expected to bring your opinion to the table.
 Be ready to have it challenged – for the better of the company, the product, for our client.
 In the end, we all want the win.
 A better process means clear directions, the desired result, and a timeline to get there.